emtee40/FMHY-wiki/Stream-Site-Grading.md

 ***
 ##
 ### Score: /20
-1. - How fast do streams load?
+1. * How fast do streams load?
-1. - Is the content in 1080p, and can it be changed lower?
+1. * Is the content in 1080p, and can it be changed?
-1. - How consistently does it find streams, including older content without issues?
+1. * How consistently does it find streams, including older content, without issues?
-1. - How many sources do they have, and does it auto switch if one fails?
+1. * How consistent are their servers?
+How many are there?
+Does it auto-switch if one fails?
-1. - Does the site have auto-next episodes?
+1. * Does the site have auto-next episodes?
-1. - How is the sites UI / player?
-Is it nice to look at?
-What user-settings does it have?
-How does search work?
+1. * How are the site's UI, player and search?
+Are they nice overall?
+What sort of user settings does it have?
-1. - Do they have good subtitle features?
+1. * What sort of subtitle features does the site have?
-1. - Does it have movies, shows, anime?
+1. * Does it have movies, shows and anime?
-1. - Does the site have watchlists, continue watching or history?
+1. * Does the site have watch lists, history or continue watching?
-1. - Does the site have tools for discovery like recommendations, collections or AI?
+1. * Does the site have tools for discovery like sorting, recommendations, collections, AI, etc?